isabella232/docs-filecoin-api/docs/APIDOCS.md

 <br/>

 ## TRANSACTIONS
-The `transactions` table contains the transactions made by the builtin actors across the entire Filecoin blockchain history.
+The `transactions` table contains the transactions made by every address across the entire Filecoin blockchain history.
 The following table shows the currently supported
 Actors and their methods:

 | Actor                | Methods                                                                                                                                                                      |